Panzerschrek/U-00DC-Sprache/source/docs/en/structs.rst

 *********

 Methods are struct/class functions with first parameter named ``this``.
-The type of this parameter is not specified - it is explicitely assumed to be of struct or class type where this metod if located.
+The type of this parameter is not specified - it is explicitly assumed to be of struct or class type where this method if located.
 It's possible to specify mutability modifier before ``this`` - ``mut`` or ``imut``.
 The meaning of this modifier is like for any other parameter.
 ``this`` parameter always must be defined as first parameter, it's forbidden to use name ``this`` for other parameters.